yarnett/snake_game/README.md

 1. Head Class

-   - [ ] make the head of the snake be able to turn based on the arrow keys
+   - [ ] Make the head of the snake be able to turn based on the arrow keys
-   - [ ] when the head of the snake reaches a border, end the game
+   - [ ] When the head of the snake reaches a border, end the game

 1. Apple Class

-   - [ ] the apple should appear randomly on the screen
+   - [ ] The apple should appear randomly on the screen
-   - [ ] the apple should appear within the size of the board
+   - [ ] The apple should appear within the size of the board
-   - [ ] remove the apple when the head of the snake reaches the apple
+   - [ ] Remove the apple when the head of the snake reaches the apple
-   - [ ] another apple should appear on the screen
+   - [ ] Another apple should appear on the screen
-   - [ ] the apple should not appear on the snake
+   - [ ] The apple should not appear on the snake

 ## Extension Challenges

 1. Head Class

-   - [ ] the head of the snake should not be able to move backwards
+   - [ ] The head of the snake should not be able to move backwards

 1. Body Class

-   - [ ] add a segment to the snake when the head of the snake reaches an apple
+   - [ ] Add a segment to the snake when the head of the snake reaches an apple
-   - [ ] end the game when the snake runs into its own segment
+   - [ ] End the game when the snake runs into its own segment

 1. Make it your own!

-   - [ ] once you've gotten the core functionality down, feel free to have fun!
+   - [ ] Once you've gotten the core functionality down, feel free to have fun!
 Modify the functionality, look, even sound of your game.
 Get creative!

 1. jQuery
-   - [ ] take a stab at refactoring your code with jQuery!
+   - [ ] Refactor your code with jQuery!

 ## Testing